rosell-dk/webp-convert/README.md

 )
 ```

 You use the `extra-converters` to append converters to the list defined by the `converters` option.
 This is the preferred way of adding cloud converters.
-As with the `converters` option, you are allowed to specify the same converter multiple times.
+You are allowed to specify the same converter multiple times (you can btw also do that with the `converters` option).
 This can be useful if you for example have multiple accounts for a cloud service and are afraid that one of them might expire.

 Example: